 When root resorption happens outside of losing baby teeth, it’s likely due to tooth nerve or gum infection, tooth movement due to orthodontic treatment, impacted teeth, or chronic teeth grinding.
 However, in some rare cases, the cause is unknown.
 Root resorption symptoms can come in the form of pain, swelling, and loosening of your teeth.
 However, most cases are asymptomatic.

 Dental professionals most often find root resorption in people between the ages of 21 and 30.
 This condition is also more prevalent in women than men.
 Systemic diseases and endocrine disorders, like hyperparathyroidism, Paget’s disease, calcinosis, Gaucher’s disease, and Turner’s syndrome, can also be contributing causes to root resorption.
-Rarely, root resorption is caused by pressure from a tumor.
+Rarely, root resorption is caused by pressure from a tumour.

 Because there are so many specific causes, root resorption treatment is widely varied.
 Your dental professional will likely order imaging tests to understand your case better and how serious it is.
 For treatments, mild cases might involve treating symptoms such as swelling and pain relief.
 If you’re experiencing a more mild case, your dental professional may recommend treatment like a root canal or tooth extraction.